Our institution

 Bachelor degrees

 CONSMUPA has been implementing the Bologna structures since 2010.
 All Bachelor degrees are a duration of 4 years (240 ECTS).
-The following Bachelor degrees have been established: Composition, Conducting, Performance (Accordion, Voice, Harpsichord/Organ, Strings / Brass / Percussion, Guitar, Piano) and Pedagogy (Accordion / Guitar, Voice / Strings /Brass / Percussion, Harpsichord / Organ, Piano).
+The following Bachelor degrees have been established: Composition, Conducting, Performance (Accordion, Voice, Organ, Strings/ Wind instruments/Percussion, Guitar, Piano) and Pedagogy (Accordion/Guitar, Voice/Strings /Wind instruments/Percussion, Organ, Piano).

 There are 3 types of courses: basic compulsory (A), major compulsory (B) and elective (O).
 Students must enrol in 60 ECTS during their first year of study and reach 240 ECTS at the end of the studying period.
 The number of ECTS of Elective Courses to be taken depends on the major (see the curricula below).